qazlll456/FunChicken/README.md

 ## Installation

 ### Prerequisites
+To use this plugin, you need:
-- A CS2 server with [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) installed.
+- **Counter-Strike 2 Dedicated Server**: A running CS2 server.
-- Admin access to the server.
+- **Metamod:Source**: Installed on your server for plugin support.
+Download from [sourcemm.net](https://www.sourcemm.net/).
+- **CounterStrikeSharp**: The C# plugin framework for CS2.
+Download the latest version from [GitHub releases](https://github.com/roflmuffin/CounterStrikeSharp/releases) (choose the "with runtime" version if it’s your first install).

 ### Steps
 1. Download the latest release from [Releases](https://github.com/[your-username]/FunChicken/releases) or clone the repo: